Alfried Krupp von Bohlen und Halbach Foundation: History

-In a speech in front of jubilarians of the company anniversary in the Villa Hügel on 1 April 1967, Alfried Krupp von Bohlen und Halbach announced the plan to transform the company Fried.
-Krupp into a capital corporation with the help of a Foundation.
-This serves as an expression of the company's tradition of commitment to the public interest.
+In a speech at a celebration of the company anniversary in the Villa Hügel on 1 April 1967, Alfried Krupp von Bohlen und Halbach announced the plan to transform the company Fried.
+Krupp into a capital corporation with the help of a Foundation, claiming that this served as an expression of the company's tradition of commitment to the public interest.
 He reasons this in the “...Krupp's tradition to never view commercial decisions – regardless of how important they may be – isolated from the social responsibilities of personal wealth.”
 The transformation appeared to Alfried Krupp to be the best solution, not only to live up to modern economic requirements, but also to secure the company's succession.
 The idea of transforming the company into a Foundation dates back to discussions between Krupp and his personal chief representative Berthold Beitz in the 1950s.
 In September 1966, Alfried Krupp drew up his last will and established an incorporated charitable Foundation under civil law, which he appoints as the sole heir to his complete private fortune and company assets.
-Berthold Beitz, Alfried's son Arndt von Bohlen und Halbach as well as the Frankfurt lawyer Dedo von Schenck were the appointed executors of his will.
-The Foundation was only made possible due to the renunciation of inheritance by his son Arndt and an annual sum of money to be paid.
+Beitz and Alfried's son Arndt von Bohlen und Halbach, as well as lawyer Dedo von Schenck were the appointed executors of his will.
+The Foundation was only made possible due to the renunciation of inheritance by his son Arndt.

-With Alfried Krupp's death on 30 July 1967, the testament came into force.
-The Alfried Krupp von Bohlen und Halbach Foundation launched into business on 1 January 1968.
+With Alfried Krupp's death on 30 July 1967, the testament came into force, and the Alfried Krupp von Bohlen und Halbach Foundation launched into business on 1 January 1968.
 The company Fried.
 Krupp was transformed into the capital corporation Fried.
-Krupp GmbH, whose entire shares were held by the Alfried Krupp von Bohlen und Halbach Foundation.
+Krupp GmbH, whose shares were held entirely by the Foundation.

 The Foundation serves exclusively and directly charitable purposes and takes action in the fields of science, education, healthcare and sports as well as literature, music and fine arts.
 Specifically, projects in Essen, in the Ruhr region as well as domestically and abroad are being supported.
 At the same time, the Foundation is politically and denominationally independent.

 The purpose of the Foundation is especially fulfilled by the support of: